Sabrinachen1205/homework/README.md

 - leetcode (371.
 Sum of Two Integers)
 - leetcode (402.
 Remove K Digits)
 - leetcode (404.
 Sum of Left Leaves)
+- leetcode (405.
+Convert a Number to Hexadecimal)